too-much-todotxt/spec/The-Todo.txt-Format.md

 h2.
 Todo.txt format rules

-Todo.txt is a plain text file, but to take advantage of structured task metadata like priority, projects, context, creation and completion date, there are a few very simple but flexible file format rules.
+Your Todo.txt is a plain text file.
+To take advantage of structured task metadata like priority, projects, context, creation and completion date, there are a few simple but flexible file format rules.

-These rules make the todo.txt file both readable by humans, and easily parsed by tools like the [[Todo.txt Touch mobile app and Todo.txt Command Line interface|http://todotxt.com]].
-This format has been developed and refined over the course of 5 years by the [[Todo.txt community|http://groups.yahoo.com/group/todotxt/]] of users and developers.
+Philosophically, the Todo.txt file format has two goals:

+* The file contents should be human-readable without requiring any tools other than a plain text viewer or editor.
+* A user can manipulate the file contents in a plain text editor in sensible, expected ways.
+For example, a text editor that can sort lines alphabetically should be able to sort your task list in a meaningful way.

+(These two goals are why, for example, lines start with priority and/or dates, so that they are easily sorted by priority or time, and completed items are marked with an x, which both sorts at the bottom of an alphabetical list AND looks like a filled-in checkbox.)

 The first and most important rule of todo.txt is: *_A single line in your todo.txt text file represents a single task._*